Man hit and killed by alleged drunk driver while pushing vehicle to gas station

 BATON ROUGE - A man was hit and killed by an alleged drunk driver while pushing his vehicle to a gas station.

-According to the Baton Rouge Police Department, 40-year-old Shane Dawson was pushing his car in the 6400 block of Airline Highway early Saturday morning.
+According to the Baton Rouge Police Department, 40-year-old Shawn Dawson was pushing his car in the 6400 block of Airline Highway early Saturday morning.

 Officers said 31-year-old Tevin Myles hit and killed Dawson at 2:20 a.m., also injuring a passenger steering Dawson's car.